pyTooling/upload-artifact/README.md

 ### On Windows (GNU tar)

-To ensure files starting with a dash aren't considered command line options to `tar`, it's called with `--verbatim-files-from` option.
+To ensure files starting with a dash aren't considered command line options to `tar`, `tar` is called with `--verbatim-files-from` option.